wdi-sg/link-board/readme.md

 We are going to create a clone of [Hacker News](https://news.ycombinator.com/).
 Hacker news is a reddit-style link board that allows users to post links which are upvoted by other users so the best links rise to the top.

 For part 1, we're going focus on `Users` and `Posts` only.
 The goal for is to create an app that allows users to sign up, login, and add posts.
-In part 2, we'll work on adding comments and voting.
+In part 2, we'll work on adding additional components.

-##Requirements
+##Getting Started

 * Fork and clone this repo
-* Create a site where users can log in and post links to different websites
+* Create a Rails app

-* Add validations to the user and post models
+##Requirements

-##Suggested Models
+###Suggested Models

 ####User
 * email